MuhammadFariMadyan/unit-testing-express-postgres/README.md

 - [PostgreSQL example github actions](https://github.com/actions/example-services/blob/master/.github/workflows/postgres-service.yml)
 - [Node.js example github actions](https://github.com/actions/starter-workflows/blob/master/ci/node.js.yml)

-## Diperbarui
+## Updated

-Berisi daftar penambahan atau perubahan yang dilakukan diluar dari source code yang dibuat saat video live streaming :
+Contains a list of additions or changes made outside the source code made during live video streaming :

-1. Penambahan codecov untuk melihat hasil coverage testingnya secara online.
+1. Adding codecov to see the results of its coverage testing as online.
-2. Memperbaiki typo penulisan "expess" di file app.js.
+2. Fix typo writing "expess" in the `app.js` file.
-3. Menambahkan paket `pm2` untuk menjalankan server di Heroku beserta scripts command nya.
+3. Adding `pm2` package to run the server on Heroku along with the scripts command.
-4. Menggunakan konfigurasi environment variable untuk production di Heroku.
+4. Using the configuration environment variable for production on Heroku.